chen0802/python-training/README.md

 ## What you can do before Saturday

-Before Saturday, there are a few things that you can do to get the most out of the workshop:
+There are a few things that you can do to get the most out of this material:

-1. Please reply to steve@stevetjoa.com telling me a little bit about your role at Ayzenberg, e.g. daily tasks, current short- and long-term work-related goals, your computer programming experience if any, and how you envision this workshop might benefit or relate to your needs.
+1. Please reply to steve@stevetjoa.com telling me a little bit about your current role, e.g. daily tasks, current short- and long-term work-related goals, your computer programming experience if any, and how you envision this workshop might benefit or relate to your needs.
 2. Please create an account on [GitHub](https://github.com) if you don’t already have one.
 Once you do, email me your GitHub username.
 GitHub is a company/website/service which hosts source code, both open-source and private source code.
 Companies everywhere use GitHub as a place to organize and track changes to code.
 3. Install git.
 [Download here](https://git-scm.com/).
 Then open git to verify that it is installed properly.
     -   On Mac, at the Terminal, just type `git`.